Luggage

 2021 Aer City Sling 2

-My “personal item” for shorter trips is the black City Sling 2 by Aer.
+My “personal item” for shorter trips was the black City Sling 2 by Aer, until I upgraded to the Day Sling 3 X-Pac.
 It is made of 1680-denier Cordura ballistic nylon, features a Fidlock magnetic fastener and offers 2.5L in volume.
-It stores my EDC items, as well as all travel related things (passports, tickets, pens, notebooks, maps, a physical book).
+It can store my EDC items, as well as all travel related things (passports, tickets, pens, notebooks, maps, a physical book).
 It has an internally attached strap for keys and contains of three individual compartments, with the main one featuring six interior compartments.

 Check-in